ckn3/palm-ds-sp/misc/Readme.md

+# Usage Overview

+This collection of scripts facilitates the preparation and organization of datasets for YOLO-based object detection tasks.
+If your data is in YOLO format, you can directly use it for splitting.
+However, if your data is in JSON format, you will first need to use `convert.py` to transform it into YOLO format.
+After converting your data, you have two options for splitting it into training, validation, and test sets:

+1. **`split.py`**: This script splits the dataset into training, validation, and test sets once.
+2. **`split5.py`**: This script performs the splitting process five times, each with a different random seed, to create multiple datasets for robust cross-validation or experimentation.

+To count the number of instances in your dataset, use `count.py`, which will tally the number of annotations across all `.txt` files.

+**Workflow**:
+1. Place your dataset in a folder named `yolo`.
+2. Use `convert.py` to convert JSON labels to YOLO format.
+3. Run `split.py` or `split5.py` to divide the dataset into train, validation, and test subsets according to your needs.

 ## convert.py

 The `convert.py` script is used to convert JSON label files into YOLO format labels.
 It processes JSON files found in a specified directory and generates corresponding `.txt` files, where bounding box information is reformatted to YOLO format for training object detection models.